playfulprogramming/playfulprogramming/content/blog/angular-npm-font-usage/index.md

 While we're prepping our shared component system for an open-source release to the public, we quickly acknowledged that we couldn't possibly ship this font with the package we intend for public publishing [due to it's licensing and cost](https://www.fonts.com/font/the-foundry/foundry-sterling).

-However, we have mutliple teams that rely on our shared component system and we don't want to have to copy+paste the relevant `@font-face` definition or font files.
+However, we have multiple teams that rely on our shared component system, and we don't want to have to copy+paste the relevant `@font-face` definition or font files.
 What was our solution?
 Ship a second `npm` package (in our internal `npm` registry) that contained all of our private assets - including font files.

 Let's walk through how we did that.

 # Setup Assets Package {#assets-package}

-As we're wanting to ship our packages seperately, we opted for two Git repositories for the component system and private assets.
+As we're wanting to ship our packages separately, we opted for two Git repositories for the component system and private assets.
 In a new repository, I have the following for the `package.json`:

 ```json
 {